cyberwani/tweed/README.md

 $ul.tweed( 'pause' );
 ```

-Pause refresh interval when in effect.
+Pause refresh interval when enabled.
 Otherwise it does nothing.

 #### Resume